 How to Know if You Have Lawn Grubs

 Grub damage can appear in two ways.
 First, small irregular patches of a lawn will appear brown, dry, and wilted.
 Damage also occurs when raccoons and crows tear up the lawn to feed on grubs.
 Both types of damage can be extensive during a severe outbreak.

 If you can pull sod away from the ground, the root system may have been eaten by grubs.
-Cut into the soil and look for their presence.
+Cut into the soil, and look for their presence.
 More than 10 grubs per square foot is a red flag.

-If you have cut into the soil and determined that an outbreak has occurred (indicated by more than 10 grubs per square foot), an insecticide such as Dylox could be used.
+If you have cut into the soil and determined that an outbreak has occurred, an insecticide such as Dylox could be used.
 (Insecticides such as Merit help prevent grubs while in the egg stage.)
 It's also best to wait until a new lawn is established before applying grub killer chemicals.

 Some nematodes are natural enemies of white grubs.
 There are many different types of nematodes, some beneficial and others not.
 Hb nematodes are watered into the soil to introduce a natural grub predator.

 Because the grubs feed on the roots, grass will need to be started from scratch.
 Just treat the area like any other bare patch repair, and be certain to keep the seed moist while germinating.
 Here are the basic steps: